FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

 \subsection{Sensitivity to Noise Distributions}

-We evaluate the impact of different corruption distributions in the forward diffusion process by replacing the standard Gaussian noise with Laplace and Uniform variants.
-Figure~\ref{fig:noise_efects} summarizes the relative error across metrics.
+We evaluate the impact of the forward corruption distribution by replacing Gaussian noise with Laplace and Uniform noise.
+Figure~\ref{fig:noise_effects} summarizes the relative error across metrics.
 Gaussian noise consistently yields the best performance on both datasets, while Laplace produces only minor degradation.
-In contrast, Uniform noise leads to substantial failure, with errors increasing by orders of magnitude.
+In contrast, Uniform noise leads to substantially larger errors.

-These results indicate that diffusion-based time-series imputers are sensitive to the choice of noise distribution, and Gaussian noise aligns best with the underlying diffusion dynamics.
-Its smooth, isotropic perturbations preserve local temporal structure and yield stable score estimates, whereas heavy-tailed (Laplace) or non-smooth (Uniform) perturbations distort trajectories and hinder the reverse denoising process.
+These results indicate that FADTI is sensitive to the choice of forward corruption distribution.
+Gaussian perturbations match the DDPM training assumption and yield more stable score estimates, whereas distributional mismatch from Laplace or Uniform noise can degrade the learned reverse process.